clerk/javascript/.changeset/seven-feet-beam.md

 "@clerk/types": patch
 ---

-Add `organizationCreateAvatarContainer` descriptor for logo upload box inside "Create Organization" flow
+Add `organizationAvatarUploaderContainer` descriptor which is used e.g. for the logo upload box inside "Create Organization" flow